gazebosim/gz-sim/tutorials/optical_tactile_plugin.md

 start and doesn't need to be enabled.
 This element is optional, and the default value is true.

-- `<contacts_resolution>`: Distance in mm to interpolate the contacts returned by the contact sensor.
-The plugin adds onto contacts from the physics engine, which may be lower resolution depending on the primitive geometry or triangle size in the case of meshes.
-This element must be positive and it is optional.
-The default value is 1.

 - `<visualization_resolution>`: Number of pixels to skip when visualizing forces.
 One vector representing a normal force is computed for each of the camera pixels.
 This element must be positive and it is optional.
 The default